ThinkR-open/testdown/README.md

 -   Expectations: Number of expectations contained in the test.

--   Result: If the test contains at least one error or failed expectation ❌, otherwise ✅.
+-   Result: If the test contains one or more error(s), failed expectation(s), or warning(s) ❌, otherwise ✅.

--   Was skipped: Whether this test contains a skipped part or not.

 -   Time spent: Time spent on this particular test.